"Focus on progress and not perfection!"

 • Event Planning Module

-To assist clubs with the Budget Request process:
+To assist student leaders and advisor with accessing funding through the Budget Request process:

 • Club Event Proposal Form